-You must be completely honest with your insurance company when you are asked to declare any pre-existing medical conditions, as your policy may become invalid if you fail to disclose any relevant information.
+As mentioned earlier, you must be completely honest with your insurance company when you are asked to declare any pre-existing medical conditions, as your policy may become invalid if you fail to disclose any relevant information.

-As the EHIC may not cover all of your medical expenses, it is very important to take out travel insurance and prepare for every eventuality.
+so it is very important to take out travel insurance and prepare for every eventuality.

 Backpacking and extreme activities

-Be aware that if you’re off backpacking on your gap year, you will need to take out specialist backpacker insurance.
+If you’re off backpacking on your gap year, you will need to take out specialist backpacker insurance.

 What’s included in a backpacking policy varies between insurers, though usually includes cover for a number of sports and activities as standard, such as bungee jumping, surfing, scuba diving, climbing and jetskiing.